NetApp-openstack-dev/openstack-docs/source/glance/configuration/section_glance-standard-config-ontap.rst

 .. tip::

-   Be sure to refer to the `Clustered Data ONTAP NFS Best Practices and Implementation
+   Be sure to refer to the `ONTAP NFS Best Practices and Implementation
    Guide <http://www.netapp.com/us/system/pdf-reader.aspx?pdfuri=tcm:10-61288-16&m=tr-4067.pdf>`__
    for information on how to optimally set up the NFS export for use